Google anti-trust foes see friend in new EU competition chief

 HIGH STAKES

-The stakes are high for Google which faces a fine of as much as $6.6 billion if found guilty of anti-competitive behavior.
+The stakes are high for Google which faces a fine of as much as $6.6 billion if found guilty of anti-competitive behaviour.
 Even more disruptive, it may have to modify its business practices.

 Google's dominant positions in markets like online search, advertising and smartphone operating systems have drawn regulatory scrutiny in various jurisdictions around the globe.